Hatemachine01/lastfm-youtube/README.md

 # LastFM - Youtube Player

 Web app to play Youtube videos of your lastfm's favorited tracks.
-The app utilizes LastFM's, Youtube and the Spotify's API to provide the user with videos of their library as well as album information.
+The app utilizes LastFM's, Youtube and the Spotify's API to provide the user with videos of from their library as well as album information.